-BOEM has reviewed existing and available information regarding historic properties that may be present within the OCS lease blocks associated with this undertaking.
-Sources of this information include consulting with the appropriate parties and the public, gathering information shared by the DE SHPO's office, and accessing information gathered by BOEM for an updated study of archaeological resource potential on the Atlantic OCS, known as the Atlantic Shipwreck Database, or ASD.
-The study compiles information on historic shipwrecks and models the potential for pre-European contact sites based on reconstruction of past landscapes, human settlement patterns, and site formation and preservation conditions (TRC 2011).
+BOEM has reviewed existing and available information regarding historic properties that may be present within the NJ WEA.
+Sources of this information include consultation with the appropriate parties and the public and accessing information gathered by BOEM for an updated study of archaeological resource potential on the Atlantic OCS (TRC 2011).
+The study compiles information on historic shipwrecks in the Atlantic Shipwreck Database (ASD) and additionally models the potential for pre-European contact sites based on reconstruction of past landscapes, human settlement patterns, and site formation and preservation conditions.

-Existing governmental databases formed the core of the data for BOEM's ASD, which was then supplemented by commercial databases.
-The National Oceanic and Atmospheric Administration (NOAA) maintains the Automated Wreck and Obstructions Information System (AWOIS), a database of wrecks and obstructions compiled from hydrographic surveys and field reports.
-The U.S. Navy created the Non-Submarine Contact List (NSC) for military use in distinguishing shipwrecks from submarines hiding on the ocean floor.
-The U.S. Navy also maintains a database entitled Partial List of Foundered U.S. Navy Craft.
-Ships from this source were added to the database as well.
+The ASD is not a complete listing of archaeological sites within the Atlantic OCS, but rather a compilation of known and existing information.
+Existing governmental databases form the core of the data for BOEM's ASD and include: The National Oceanic and Atmospheric Administration (NOAA) Automated Wreck and Obstructions Information System (AWOIS), a database of wrecks and obstructions compiled from hydrographic surveys and field reports, and the U.S. Navy Non-Submarine Contact List (NSC), a database created for military use in distinguishing shipwrecks from submarines hiding on the ocean floor.
+The U.S. Navy also maintains a database entitled Partial List of Foundered U.S. Navy Craft which is included in the ASD.
+Additional available information from commercial databases was also compiled including The Global Maritime Wrecks Database and the International Registry of Sunken Ships (TRC 2011).